Working with Diagrams

 In this part:

-Before you start working with UML diagrams, make sure that UML Support plugin is enabled.
-The plugin is bundled with IntelliJ IDEA and activated by default.
-If it is not, enable the plugin as described in the section Enabling and Disabling Plugins.
+Before you start working with UML diagrams, make sure that the UML Support plugin is enabled.
+The plugin is bundled with IntelliJ IDEA and is activated by default.
+If the plugin is not activated, enable it on the Plugins page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.

 UML modeling support provided by IntelliJ IDEA involves two aspects:

 - Reverse engineering, which involves drawing a UML model on the base of the existing code base.
 Such model helps you get an overview of the classes and packages that comprise your application, relationships between them, explore libraries, and view dependencies.

 - Forward engineering, which enables you to design and create a visual model, and populate it with node elements, members and relationships.
 IntelliJ IDEA automatically generates source code and keeps it synchronized with the model.